dhhagan/opcsim/docs/_build/html/_sources/tutorial/model.rst.txt

 though we have made both available through the ``opcsim.midpoints`` utility function.

-For example, let's calculate the bins for an OPC like the Dylos DC1100 Pro.
+For example, let’s calculate the bins for an OPC like the Dylos DC1100 Pro.
 This OPC has two bins (0.5-2.5, 2.5-10).
 How do we build the bins?

 .. code:: ipython3